Cai-aa/Zotero-One/README.md

 ### Quick Preview

-1. Select any item with a PDF attachment
+1. Select any item you want to preview
-2. The preview functionality will be automatically available
-3. Use keyboard shortcuts for navigation
+2. Press the space bar to quickly preview the document
+3. Press the space bar again or ESC key to close the preview modal
+4. Click the button in the top-right corner of the modal to open the PDF in a Zotero tab for in-depth reading

 ## 🛠️ Development